jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 Compound Key (IMCK).
 The IMCK is mutually derived by the peer and the server as described in [](#intermediate-compound-key) by combining the MSKs from inner methods with key material from TEAP Phase 1.
-The resulting MSK and EMSK are generated as part of the IMCKn key hierarchy as
+The resulting MSK and EMSK are generated from the final ("n"th) inner method, as part of the IMCK\[n] key hierarchy via the following derivation:
-follows:

 ~~~
-   MSK  = the first 64 octets of TLS-PRF(S-IMCK[j],
+   MSK  = the first 64 octets of TLS-PRF(S-IMCK[n],
           "Session Key Generating Function")
-   EMSK = the first 64 octets ofTLS-PRF(S-IMCK[j],
+   EMSK = the first 64 octets ofTLS-PRF(S-IMCK[n],
           "Extended Session Key Generating Function")
 ~~~